 - The best time to go here is during the summer months.
 During bad weather, boat tours may be cancelled.

-Has this travel guide to Camiguin Island been helpful to you?
+Has this Camiguin Island travel guide and itinerary been helpful to you?
 If you have questions or suggestions, let us know in the comment section below!